Erik Horrie

-Erik Horrie OAM (born 17 October 1979) is an Australian wheelchair basketball player and a five-time world champion rower.
+Erik Norman Horrie OAM (born 17 October 1979) is an Australian wheelchair basketball player and a five-time world champion rower.
 He was a member of the Australia men's national wheelchair basketball team.
 Switching to rowing in 2011, he made an immediate impact in the sport, first winning the NSW State Rowing Championships and then the National Rowing Championships in Adelaide.
-He has won silver medals at the 2012, 2016, 2020 Summer Paralympics and gold medals at the 2013, 2014, 2015, 2017 and 2018 World Rowing Championships.
+He has won silver medals at the 2012, 2016, 2020 Summer Paralympics and a bronze at the 2024 Summer Paralympics.
+He won gold medals at the 2013, 2014, 2015, 2017 and 2018 World Rowing Championships.
+Horrie has selected for the 2024 Paris Paralympics - his fourth Games.

 Personal

 Horrie was born on 17 October 1979 in New Zealand.
 At the age of seven, he was made a ward of the state due to domestic violence in his home and subsequently spent most of his childhood in foster care homes.
 In 2001, he was in a motor vehicle accident that left him a paraplegic.
 As of 2016, he lives in Penrith, New South Wales.
 In studying youth work, Horrie said "I want to help underprivileged kids because I can relate to what they may be going through.
 I’m not saying I understand, but hopefully use my experiences to show them they have a choice."

 Horrie is married to Michelle and they have three children.